fr0zn/dotfiles/README.md

 In order to create an `install` package you can run the `helper.sh` script.
 It will prompt you for the type of package (with/without configuration files) and the name of it.
 It will also ask if this package is going to be available for only one specific OS/distro or will be a common package.

-This will create the `install.sh` with the package name and the apropiate distro details on the correct folder, under packages in case of no configuration or with a folder named the same as the package name if `with configuration` was specified.
+This will create the `install.sh` with the package name and the appropriate distro details.
+This file will be stored under packages in case of `without configuration` or with a folder named the same as the package name if `with configuration` was specified.

-### With configuration

-This programs are stored inside a folder with the same name, see `vim` as an example.
-Inside `vim` there exist 2 main files.
-One called `install.sh` and the other called `vimrc`.
-The file with the name `install.sh` contains a template that can be understood by the bootsrap system and let you specify

 # Commands